 - Existing buildings: Existing buildings may be a determining factor in site selection, but only if their size location and physical condition fit into the overall plan.

 - Building layout: This may be a deciding factor in selecting the site, but the site chosen may affect both building layout and building style.

 - Riding arenas can be as narrow as 42' for such training requirements of Tennessee Walking Horses or wider to an average width of 60' for most training and exercise programs.

 - Widths of 66', 72' and 81' are not uncommon.
 However, local needs based on competition-sized arenas should be verified to select proper width.
-Our hybrid truss system provides clear-span widths up to 150’.
+Morton’s hybrid truss system provides clear-span widths up to 150’.